Steback/2D-game-engine/README.md

 A simple game that I learned in the [Fundamentals of 2D Game Engines with C++ SDL and Lua]( https://www.udemy.com/course/cpp-2d-game-engine/ ) course.
 In the game i use SDL2 for the game engine, and Lua for data and script loading.

-In the future, I plan to create create a map editor for the game, using C ++ and SDL2.
+In the future, I plan to create a map editor for the game, using C ++ and SDL2.

 ## Dependences
 1. [SDL2]( https://www.libsdl.org/ )